MortezaAliyari/AGVs-Behavier-Tree-Move_base_flex/README.md

 ```
 rostopic echo --filter "m.transforms[0].child_frame_id == 'odom'" /tf
 ```
 using above command will show you whether map frame is changing or not.
+Map or Map_cm frame is parant frame for odom as child frame.
 ## Run MBF and BTC++
 Use [MBF](https://uos.github.io/mbf_docs/tutorials/beginner/basic_navigation/) tutorial.
 rosdep install will fail for eband_local_planner, because the team hasn't released the version for noetic yet.
 Simply donwload and add eband_local_planner to your workspace in src folder.